Sir Peter Leopold Louis Francis Nassau Cowper, 5th Earl Cowper1

 M, #13783, b.
 12 September 1709, d.
 28 October 1756

-Charles Noel Somerset, 4th Duke of Beaufort was born on 12 September 1709.1 He was the son of Henry Somerset, 2nd Duke of Beaufort and Rachel Noel.1 He married Elizabeth Berkeley, daughter of John Symes Berkeley and Elizabeth Norborne, on 1 May 1740 at St. George's Church, St. George Street, Hanover Square, London, England.1 He died on 28 October 1756 at age 47.2 He was buried at Badminton, Gloucestershire, England.2 His will (dated 20 August 1750 to 27 May 1754) was probated on 30 December 1756.3
+Charles Noel Somerset, 4th Duke of Beaufort was born on 12 September 1709.1 He was the son of Henry Somerset, 2nd Duke of Beaufort and Rachel Noel.1 He married Elizabeth Berkeley, daughter of John Symes Berkeley and Elizabeth Norborne, on 1 May 1740 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 He died on 28 October 1756 at age 47.3 He was buried at Badminton, Gloucestershire, EnglandG.3 His will was proven (by probate) on 30 December 1756.4

-Tindal writes that he was "a man of sense, spirit and activity, unblameable in his morals, but questionable in his political capacity."2
+Tindal writes that he was "a man of sense, spirit and activity, unblameable in his morals, but questionable in his political capacity."3

 Children of Charles Noel Somerset, 4th Duke of Beaufort and Elizabeth Berkeley